 - Try not to get discouraged; finding and securing a GSI/GSR position takes initiative and a lot of follow-up, but most students who have wanted to get a position manage to do so by their second year.

-If you are an incoming master’s student, you are eligible to apply for GSI appointments in undergraduate courses.
+- If you are an incoming master’s student, you are eligible to apply for GSI appointments in undergraduate courses.
 Please note that each department has its own application and its own submission deadlines.
-More information can be found on UC Berkeley departmental websites.
-In addition to applying online, you may consider contacting faculty or department heads directly.

 GSI, GSR, Reader, and Tutor Guide